leonardobsjr/D2WBot/README.md

+This project has been discontinued.
+The Yowsup project feels like abandonware, and isn't really reliable.

-#Dota 2 Results WhatsApp Bot
+# Dota 2 Results WhatsApp Bot

 This is a simple WhatsApp bot that messages contacts the latest matches played by a group of steam id's.
 The bot can also autodetect if there's two or more of the designated steam id's on a match, and make a proper message.